nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 * luck

-The domain and the field preexist the creative person, so it's a matter of being in the right place at the right time.
-Csikszentmihalyi places a greater emphasis on the domain and the field:

-> Because we are used to thinking that creativity begins and ends with the person, it is easy to miss the fact that the greatest spur to it may come from changes outside the individual.”
+The domain and the field preexist the creative person, so for them it's a matter of being in the right place at the right time.
+Csikszentmihalyi places a greater emphasis on the domain and the field because "we are used to thinking that creativity begins and ends with the person, it is easy to miss the fact that the greatest spur to it may come from changes outside the individual."

 ## What Makes a Person Creative?